On Saturday mornings at 10:00 AM in SoDo at 624 S Lander St. Enter through the loading dock off 6th street, look for the

-The SANCA sessions cost $30/month.
-There’s also about $75-100 worth of equipment that you should plan on purchasing within the first couple of months.
+The training sessions cost $30/month.
+There’s also equipment that you should plan on purchasing within the first few months.

 What equipment do I need?

 We try to be low-key about equipment.
 However, there are a few things you’ll need to maximize your training with us, and contribute to successful practices.
 See our suppliers page for where to get this stuff.

-Required equipment (plan to purchase within first month or so)
+Required equipment (plan to purchase within first few months)